cljoly/gohugo-asciinema/README.md

 # GoHugo Asciinema
 <!-- end_remove -->

-Insert the [Asciinema Player](https://github.com/asciinema/asciinema-player) in your hugo site with ease.
+Insert the [Asciinema player](https://github.com/asciinema/asciinema-player) in your Hugo site with ease.

 ## Install